-- (1) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock upon completion of this offering; - (2) the exercise, on a net issuance basis, of warrants outstanding as of September 30, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 353,401 shares of common stock upon completion of this offering, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus; - (3) the automatic conversion of our remaining warrants to purchase convertible preferred stock, which warrants are expected to remain outstanding upon the completion of this offering, into warrants to purchase an aggregate of 231,678 shares of common stock upon completion of this offering; - (4) the reclassification of the liability associated with the warrants to purchase convertible preferred stock to additional paid-in capital; and - (5) the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes, or the 2010 notes, into 781,193 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on January 31, 2011, and the reclassification of the convertible note liability to common stock and additional paid-in capital in connection with the conversion.
+- (1) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock upon completion of this offering; - (2) the exercise, on a net issuance basis, of warrants outstanding as of September 30, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share; - (3) the automatic conversion of our remaining warrants to purchase convertible preferred stock, which warrants are expected to remain outstanding upon the completion of this offering, into warrants to purchase an aggregate of 231,678 shares of common stock upon completion of this offering; - (4) the reclassification of the liability associated with the warrants to purchase convertible preferred stock to additional paid-in capital; and - (5) the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes, or the 2010 notes, into 2,034,438 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, based on the expected initial public offering price of \$5.00 per share and assuming the conversion occurs on February 16, 2011, and the reclassification of the convertible note liability to common stock and additional paid-in capital in connection with the conversion.

-The pro forma as adjusted column in the balance sheet data above gives further effect to the sale of 5,770,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the shares in this offering had occurred as of September 30, 2010.
+The pro forma as adjusted column in the balance sheet data above gives further effect to the sale of 8,000,000 shares of common stock in this offering at the expected initial public offering price of \$5.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the shares in this offering had occurred as of September 30, 2010.

-Because the number of shares of common stock that will be issued upon exercise of the 2010 warrants and conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and, in the case of the 2010 notes, the closing date of this offering, the actual number of shares issuable upon such exercise and conversion will likely differ from the respective number of shares set forth above.
+Because the number of shares of common stock that will be issued upon exercise of the 2010 warrants and conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and, in the case of the 2010 notes, the closing date of this offering, the actual number of shares issuable upon such exercise and conversion may differ from the respective number of shares set forth above.
 See "Prospectus Summary - The Offering."